lsst/source_injection/doc/lsst.source.injection/faqs/index.rst

 .. _lsst.source.injection-faqs-final-visit-summary:

-Why am I seeing 'CRITICAL: No datasets of type finalVisitSummary in collection' when I try to run source injection?
+Why am I seeing 'CRITICAL: No datasets of type visit_summary in collection' when I try to run source injection?
 =====================================================================================================================

-This error is raised when you try to run visit-level source injection and your input collection does not contain a ``finalVisitSummary`` dataset.
+This error is raised when you try to run visit-level source injection and your input collection does not contain a ``visit_summary`` dataset.
-The ``finalVisitSummary`` table is a visit-level data product from a prior data reduction run.
+The ``visit_summary`` table is a visit-level data product from a prior data reduction run.
 It contains our best-estimate final measurements for various visit-level data products, such as the PSF, photometric calibration and WCS solution.

-Source injection into visit-level data typically requires a ``finalVisitSummary`` dataset to be present in the input collection, unless use of these external data have been explicitly disabled by the user (e.g., by setting ``external_psf=False`` in the case of the PSF).
+Source injection into visit-level data typically requires a ``visit_summary`` dataset to be present in the input collection, unless use of these external data have been explicitly disabled by the user (e.g., by setting ``external_psf=False`` in the case of the PSF).

 .. caution::

-    Where possible, it is strongly recommended to use a ``finalVisitSummary`` table for visit-level source injection.
+    Where possible, it is strongly recommended to use a ``visit_summary`` table for visit-level source injection.

-    If use of external data from the ``finalVisitSummary`` table *has* been disabled by the user at runtime, the injection task will instead attempt to use internal data products attached to the visit-level dataset.
+    If use of external data from the ``visit_summary`` table *has* been disabled by the user at runtime, the injection task will instead attempt to use internal data products attached to the visit-level dataset.
     This may result in degraded performance, particularly for the WCS solution, or may prevent data reduction from progressing at all for injection into some early dataset types.

-To resolve the CRITICAL error, check your input collections to ensure that they contain a ``finalVisitSummary`` dataset from a prior data-reduction run.
+To resolve the CRITICAL error, check your input collections to ensure that they contain a ``visit_summary`` dataset from a prior data-reduction run.
-You can query the butler registry to find all available ``finalVisitSummary`` datasets in your data repository.
+You can query the butler registry to find all available ``visit_summary`` datasets in your data repository.
-For example, to query for all ``finalVisitSummary`` tables for HSC visit 1228:
+For example, to query for all ``visit_summary`` tables for HSC visit 1228:

 .. code-block:: shell

-    butler query-datasets $REPO finalVisitSummary \
+    butler query-datasets $REPO visit_summary \
     --where "instrument='HSC' AND visit=1228"

 *where*